cutiips/cutiips/README.md

 ## 🎉 Welcome to my personnal repository

-Here you can find all my website projects.
+Here you can find all my projects.
 Enjoy! 🚀

 ### 🎓 EduGrades
 A Flutter application designed for efficient school management, centralizing student, teacher, assistant, and parent interactions.
 It provides real-time attendance tracking, class management, and seamless communication.